Strategies To Beat, Treat Alzheimer’s Disease

 For example, there are three big reasons that organic foods can protect you from neurodegenerative disease.
 We discuss several foods and factors in our upcoming documentary that can help you and your family avert Alzheimer’s, Parkinson’s and Creutzfeldt-Jakob disease.
 We also will explain which foods help treat the symptoms of the disease.

 Despite billions of dollars spent on research, the FDA has only approved six drugs to treat Alzheimer’s disease.
-Their benefit is questionable at best.

 We offer hope, help and empowerment, but we are challenging reckless policies that are fueling this transmissible epidemic around the globe.
 There are many steps that you can take to help avoid neurodegenerative disease.